 I came to this story late in the aspect that the nucleus of it was written by my former journalism professor.
-When I read it, I like it, but I had the feeling that something was missing.
+When I read it, I liked it, but I had the feeling that something was missing.
 Even so, I kept my mouth shut on the subject for some two years.
-When he decided to add to cover and post the story on other seller sites (other than Amazon), I suggested that we work on the story together.
+When he decided to add a new cover and post the story on other seller sites (other than Amazon), I suggested that we work on the story together.
 That is how it came about.

 When George Arnold originally wrote the story, it involved a grandfather telling his granddaughter the family secret.
 I changed the story so said granddaughter is now a grandmother herself and sharing that same secret with her granddaughter.
 We kept all of George’s scenes, making them flashbacks.
 By doing so we had a three-dimensional story: Layers on layers, but all tied together by this special “secret.”

 The story is a contemporary one, set in West Virginia, as both George and I are West Virginia natives.
 It is set around his hometown of Beckley, a town set on two interstates, I Interstate 64, going east and west and Interstate 77, going north and south.
-The family in the story own a tree farm, one that has been in the family for multiple generations.
+The family in the story owns a tree farm, one that has been in the family for multiple generations.

 If you are looking for a quick, easy read that will restore your faith in the spirit of Christmas, this is the story for you.
 It is a novella of some 20,000 words.

 One Minute Past Christmas is the story of a Greenbrier County, West Virginia, family in which a grandfather and his granddaughter share a special ability — they call it a gift — that enables them to briefly witness each year a miraculous gathering in the sky.
 What they see begins at precisely one minute past Christmas and fills them with as much relief as it does wonder.
 But they worry that the “gift” — which they cannot reveal to anyone else—will die with them because it has been passed to no other relative for forty-four years.

 Enjoy this excerpt from “One Minute Past Christmas”